daizutabi/takuhai/README.md

 + [2] [LiveReload with Pelican](http://tech.agilitynerd.com/livereload-with-pelican.html)

-`takuhai` automatically builds a Pelican project when an article is modified and reload the browser page.
+Takuhai automatically builds a Pelican project when an article is modified and reload browser pages.

 Installation
 ------------

-+ PyPI
+From PyPI

 ```bash
 > pip install takuhai
 ```

-+ Anaconda Cloud
+From Anaconda Cloud

 ```bash
 > conda install -c daizutabi -c conda-forge takuhai
 ```

-If you write articles in markdown format, you need install `markdown` too:
+If you write articles using markdown format, you need install `markdown` too:

 ```bash